 “I used to play at this place called the Apex Bar in Detroit.
 There was a young lady there named Luilla, she was a bartender there.
 I would come in there at night and I’d never be on time.
 Every night the band would beat me there; sometimes they’d be on the bandstand playing by the time I got there.
 Whenever I’d come in she’d point at me and say ‘Boom boom, you’re late again.’
 It dawned on me that that was a good name for a song.
 Then one night she said, “Boom boom, I’m gonna shoot you down.’
 She gave me a song but she didn’t know it.”

 “I took that thing and I hummed it all the way home from the bar.
 At night I went to bed and I was still thinking of it.
 I got up the next day and put one and one together, two and two together, trying to piece it out—taking things out, putting things in.
 I finally got it down right, got it together, got it down in my head.
 Then I went and sang it, and everybody went, Wow!”

 “About two months later I recorded it, and the record shot straight to the top.
 That barmaid felt pretty good.
 She went around telling everybody ‘I got John Lee to write that song.’
 I gave her some bread for it, too, so she was pretty happy.”

 Quoted in Working musicians: Defining moments from the road, the studio, and the stage by Bruce Pollock (New York: HarperEntertainment, 2002, pp. 290–91).

 According to most sources, today is Hooker’s 100th birthday!
-Above, recording in 1960, a year before Boom boom; below, a classic performance.
+Below, a classic performance.

 “I like singing songs that put people in a landscape.
 I have a picture in my head for each song that I write, and it’s a framed, still image.
 My early training as a painter and drafter, I think, produced in me a way of writing music and lyrics that illustrate visual ideas.”